Pricing · 2 min read · By The Toolbox Pro

 How Much Does It Cost to Install Shelves?

-Quick Answer: Shelf installation costs $65 to $150 per shelf for labor in 2026.
-Floating shelves take 30 to 45 minutes each, while bracket-mounted shelves go up in just 15 to 30 minutes.
-Built-in shelving units run $200 to $500 depending on size and complexity.
+Quick Answer: Shelf installation runs $65 to $150 per shelf for labor in 2026.
+Floating shelves take 30 to 45 minutes each.
+Bracket-mounted shelves go up in 15 to 30 minutes.
+Built-in shelving units cost $200 to $500 based on size and complexity.

 What Handymen Charge Per Shelf in 2026